7.1. Moving in Three Dimensions#

 Extending the semantics from 2D rotations in \(SO(2)\) to 3D rotations represented by \(SO(3)\), the columns of \(R_{b}^{n}\) represent the axes of frame \(B\) in the \(N\) coordinate frame:

-The 3D rotations together with composition constitute the special orthogonal group \(SO(3)\), hence the abbreviation “SO”.
+The 3D rotations together with composition constitute the special orthogonal group of order 3 or \(SO(3)\), hence the abbreviation “SO”.
 It is made up of all \(3\times3\) orthonormal matrices with determinant \(+1\).
 This group has matrix multiplication as its composition operation, but unlike in two dimensions, 3D rotations do not commute, i.e., in general \(R_{2}R_{1}\neq R_{1}R_{2}\).
-The group thus obtained it is called “special” because of the +1 determinant.
+The group thus obtained it is called special because of the +1 determinant.
 Orthonormal matrices either have a -1 or +1 determinant, but those with -1 are reflections, which we specifically exclude here.

 It is often useful to refer to rotations about one of the coordinate axes.
-For example, when a drone rotates around the vertical axis, this will typically be around the Z-axis, i.e., the yaw axis.
-The basic rotation matrices around X, Y, and Z-axes respectively are given by
+For example, when a drone rotates around the vertical axis, this will typically be around the z-axis, i.e., the yaw axis.
+The basic rotation matrices around x, y, and z-axes respectively are given by

 Note, in particular, the form of \(R_{z,\psi}\), the rotation about the \(z\)-axis.
 The upper-left \(2\times 2\) block of this matrix is exactly a rotation matrix \(R \in SO(2)\) as introduced in Section 6.1.
 This can be understood by realizing that rotation in the \(xy\) plane is actually a rotation about an implicit \(z\)- axis that points “out of the page.”

 7.1.2.
-3D Rigid transforms aka SE(3)#
+3D Rigid transforms, aka SE(3)#

 In a similar way we can extend the group of 2D rigid transforms \(SE(2)\) to the case of rotation and translation in three dimensions.
 Suppose a point \(p\) is rigidly attached to frame \(B\), and we wish to determine its coordinates with respect to the navigation frame \(N\).
 If the coordinates of \(p\) with respect to frame \(B\) are given by \(p^b\), then we can express it in frame \(N\) as follows:

-Above \(R^n_b \in SO(3)\) is the rotation matrix that specifies the orientation of frame \(B\) w.r.t. frame \(N\), and \(t^n_b \in \mathbb{R}^3\) gives the location of the origin of frame \(B\) specified in the coordinates of frame \(N\).
+Above \(R^n_b \in SO(3)\) is the rotation matrix that specifies the orientation of frame \(B\) w.r.t. frame \(N\), and \(d^n_b \in \mathbb{R}^3\) gives the location of the origin of frame \(B\) specified in the coordinates of frame \(N\).

-We denote this transform by \(T_{b}^{n}\doteq\left(R_{b}^{n},\,t_{b}^{n}\right)\).
+We denote this transform by \(T_{b}^{n}\doteq\left(R_{b}^{n},\,d_{b}^{n}\right)\).
 These transforms \(T_{b}^{n}\) are elements of the special Euclidean group of order 3, \(SE(3)\).
 Similarly to the previous chapter we can construct matrices in \(SE(3)\) by embedding the rotation and translation into a \(4\times4\) invertible matrix defined as

 Again, as in the previous chapter, we can implement the group operation as simple matrix multiplication.
 And, in analogy with the 2D case, if we use the homogeneous coordinates for a point \(p\), we define a 3D homogeneous transformation as